manjunath-ab/AI4MentalHealth/README.md

 7. **Appointment Scheduling**: If the user requests to schedule an appointment, the chatbot prompts the user for available dates and times.
 Once confirmed, the chatbot creates a calendar event using the Google Calendar API and sends appointment details via email.

 8. **Data Storage**: User chat history and relevant information, including scheduled appointments, are stored in a Snowflake database for future reference and analysis.

+9. **Evaluation**: The chatbot's responses are evaluated using DeepEval from ConfidentAI, which calculates Hallucination, Bias, Answer Relevancy, and Toxicity scores.
+This helps assess the quality and safety of the chatbot's outputs.

 ## Project Tree